What does readability have to do with travel writing?

 If you don't use MS-Word, there are plenty of other apps available.
 A simple search in your favorite browser for “best apps for readability statistics” will give you a list of possibilities to consider.
 Some are free and some will set you back a few bucks.

-Grammarly and the Hemingway App both receive good reviews.
-I haven't used either one, but if you need something to help with the readability of your articles check out both and see if one of them suits you.
+Other apps that receive good reviews are Grammarly and the Hemingway.
+I haven't used either one.
+But if you want some alternatives to help with the readability of your articles, check out both and see if one of them suits you.

 Roy Stevenson is a professional travel writer and the author of www.PitchTravelWrite.com.
 Over the past ten years, he’s had more than 1000 articles published in 200 magazines, trade and specialty journals, in-flights, on-boards, blogs and websites and has traveled on assignment around the U.S. and to dozens of international destinations.